GenericMappingTools/gmt/doc/rst/source/grdmath.rst

    24 bits.
 Thus, bit operations are effectively limited to 24 bit.
 All bitwise operators return NaN if given NaN arguments or bit-settings <= 0.

+#.
+When OpenMP support is compiled in, a few operators will take advantage
+   of the ability to spread the load onto several cores.
+At present, the list of such operators is: **LDIST**.

 .. include:: explain_float.rst_

 .. include:: explain_grd_inout.rst_